 - Concept Integration: Reintroduce to your students the crosscutting concept.
 Next, have students build a concept map of the main keywords and then have them cross-link the keywords using arrows.
 On each arrow, students need to write words that explain how one keyword relates to the other keyword.
 Remember that we did not ask lab questions previously; this is the time to ask those types of questions.
 Students should have the concept map in front of them when they are writing the answers to the lab questions.
 Their answers need to include both academic and content vocabulary and be written in complete sentences.
 Do not provide students with a multiple choice style assessment as they need to synthesize the information themselves.
 The goal is to guide students to integrate the concepts taught with previous taught concepts and the crosscutting concept.

 - Claim, Evidence, Reasoning: This is the time when students answer the question.
 You can have students write the claim evidence reasoning paragraph as their conclusion of the experiment.
 Present the question again to the students.
 Have the students write a claim to what they think is the answer to the question.
 They need to back up their claim with experimental evidence (from data table) and explain how that evidence supports the claim.
 If your students are new to claim, evidence, and reasoning, then you should provide sentence frames for each section.
-If your students are more advanced, you can have them write a DOK 4 essay with the claim being the introduction paragraph, the evidence being the body paragraphs, and a conclusion paragraph summarizing their findings or predicting a new solution.
+If your students are more advanced, you can have them write a DOK 4 essay with the claim being the introduction paragraph, the evidence and reasoning being the body paragraphs, and a conclusion paragraph summarizing their findings or predicting a new solution.